 - Computer Tampering in the Second Degree – New York Penal Law 156.26

 - Computer Tampering in the First Degree – New York Penal Law 156.27

 Before understanding the crime of Third Degree Tampering you must first comprehend the foundational offense of Fourth Degree Computer Tampering.
 Briefly, and discussed in more detail on the respective page dedicated to New York Penal Law 156.20, you are guilty of misdemeanor Computer Tampering if you access a computer or computer service and you intentionally cause damage to the data contained on or in that computer or its respective service.
 What transforms or elevates the offense to the felony of Computer Tampering in the Third Degree, PL 156.25, is that you must also commit one of the following acts or violate the law as follows:

-- intentionally commit or attempt to commit a felony; or
+- You intentionally commit or attempt to perpetrate any other felony offense.

-- have caused damage to the computer data or program exceeding $1,000 in aggregate.
+- In its aggregate or totality, the damage you caused to the computer data or program exceeds $1,000.00.